Members

 • Stefan Vermeent

-Postdoctoral researcher at the Institute for Biodiversity and Ecosystem Dynamics of the University of Amsterdam
+Postdoctoral Researcher at the Institute for Biodiversity and Ecosystem Dynamics of the University of Amsterdam

 Keywords: Cognitive adaptations to adversity, executive functioning, cognitive modeling